implse/Data_Structure_Python/README.md

 __Size__ : Numeber of nodes in the tree.

-### Binary tree
+### Binary Tree

-A tree is a binary tree if each node has zero, one or two children.
+A Tree is a Binary Tree if each node has zero, one or two children.

-strict binary tree : each node has exactly two children or no children.
+Strict Binary Tree : each node has exactly two children or no children.

-full binary tree : each node has exactly two children and all leaf nodes.
+Full Binary Tree : each node has exactly two children and all leaf nodes.

-### Binary Search tree
+### Binary Search Tree

 Always sorted by implementation.